 Learn more about daily life on a high school study abroad program by reading our blog.

 Private bedroom in home of carefully screened host family.
 Most of our host families in Valparaíso have hosted CIEE students for at least 10 years.

 CIEE resident staff available 24/7.

 ActivitiesClick to Open

-The program fee also includes two day trips and one multiday excursion along with other study abroad students hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Chilean hot spots.
+-The program fee also includes two day trips and one multiday excursion along with other study abroad students hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Chilean hot spots.
 Trips and excursions may vary, but examples of past excursions include: